-The recommended intake of folate from food when planning for and during pregnancy is 500 μ g per day.
+The recommended intake of folate from food when planning for and during pregnancy is 500 μg per day.
 The recommendation is fulfilled, if the diet contains plenty of vegetables and whole grain cereals (Figure 7).
-Nutrition study Finravinto 2012 showed that the average intake of folate from food for women aged 25-34 years was 237 μ g/day.
+According to the study FinRavinto 2017, the average intake of folate from food by women aged 18-44 was 224 $\mu g/day$.
 In order to fulfil the recommended intake of folate from food, the consumption of vegetables shall be considerably increased from the present level.